A problematic report on the 'dangers' of soy

 • As various tofu-based products: aburaage, atsuage, yuba, etc. Also various foods made from tofu such as ganmodoki.

 • As natto, which are boiled and fermented soy beans.
-They are not, however, fermented for "a very long time" as the article at one point states all soy bean products are, but only for a few days.
+They are not, however, fermented for "a very long time" as the article at one point states all soy bean products are, but only for a day.
 (My grandmother used to make natto at home, fermenting the beans in the warm kotatsu, a heated covered table.)
+Tempeh is also only fermented for a day or so.

-Missing from the list is soy milk, which is called to-nyuu in Japan.
-Traditionally people didn't drink soy milk - it's just in the last two or three decades that it's been touted as a healthy alternative to milk.
-When I was going to school in Japan, our school lunches always had a bottle or carton of milk.
-Most people still drink milk rather than soy milk.
-I would even guess that proportionately more Americans now drink soy milk than Japanese people, though I don't have the facts to back this up.
+Missing from the list is soy milk, which is called to-nyu in Japan.
+Traditionally people didn't drink soy milk in Japan; it's just in the last two or three decades that it's been touted as a healthy alternative to milk.
+When I was going to school in Japan, our school lunches always had a bottle or carton of cow's milk.
+Most people in Japan still drink cow's milk rather than soy milk.

-It's quite possible that industrially produced soy products are not necessarily good for you - in my opinion, it's always a good idea to question just how good manufactured and engineered food products are for you.
+It's quite possible that industrially produced, highly processed soy products are not necessarily good for you.
+In my opinion, it's always a good idea to question and investigate just how good manufactured and engineered food products are for you - although for the record, I am not one of those who dismisses GMO products and such out of hand just because "it's evil".
+Soy products that have been consumed for hundreds, if not thousands, of years, or the whole soy bean such as edamame and cooked dried beans, are another story.
+Anyone who consumes a disproportionate amount of heavily processed foods of any type to excess is playing fast and loose with their health anyway!
 However, the items listed as facts in the report really aren't do make me skeptical about the veracity of the whole piece.
 And is soy milk, which is cooked, bad for you?
 I'm skeptical about that too.

 Although Japanese use of soy was used as the primary examples, the article also made a blanket statement about all Asian cuisines.
 If you're Asian, what did you grow up eating?
 What about soy milk, which seems to be the primary focus of criticism?